Cambridge-Hands-On-Science/Experiments/Experiments/Other/Outdoors.md

 **Read before doing any experiment outside**

-Last initially checked on 2024-12-16 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-12-16 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2025-12-24 by Timothy Wong (chw55@cam.ac.uk) and double-checked on

 ## Tags